Sign In

 Monthly Monetary Payment

-The monthly payment amount is agreed upon by OCS and the prospective adoptive parents or guardians in advance of the adoption or guardianship finalization.
-The amount of the subsidy cannot exceed 90% of the foster care rate established in July 2023.
-Once the subsidy is in place, the family can renegotiate the subsidy if there are changes in the child’s special needs or the family’s circumstances, and the existing subsidy no longer meets the child’s special needs.
+The monthly payment amount is an individualized amount agreed upon by OCS and the prospective adoptive parents or guardians in advance of the adoption or guardianship finalization.
+In general, the amount of the subsidy cannot exceed 90% of the foster care rate established in July 2023 and determined starting at $0 then examining allowable anticipated out of pocket costs related to the youth’s special needs that cannot be encumbered by the family or met through other means such as Medicaid or private insurance.

 Medicaid Benefits

-The subsidy also includes automatic Medicaid health coverage except in the case of a State Guardianship subsidy.
+In most adoptions and some guardianships, the subsidy also includes automatic Medicaid health coverage.
 If the subsidy does not include Medicaid, the family can still apply for Medicaid on behalf of the child through the Division of Public Assistance, once the guardianship is finalized.
-If the adoptive parent or guardian leaves the state, they must inform the Subsidy unit in order to have subsidy Medicaid opened in their new state of residence.
-Alaska Medicaid and Medicaid of another state cannot be open at the same time.
+If the adoptive parent or guardian leaves the state, they must inform the OCS Adoption Unit at the contact information below to have subsidy Medicaid opened in their new state of residence.

 Nonrecurring Reimbursement Expenses for Finalization

-The subsidy includes a special one-time reimbursement for "nonrecurring" adoption and guardianship related expenses, such as attorney fees.
-Nonrecurring expenses are paid only after the adoption or guardianship is finalized and the reimbursement limit is $2,000.
+The subsidy includes a reimbursement of up to $2,000 for "nonrecurring" adoption and guardianship related expenses, such as attorney fees after the adoption or guardianship is finalized.

 Questions and Contact